 - Over Php 67,000, and you will live very nicely here in Roxas City.

 3 Best Locations to Settle Down in Roxas City, Capiz

-Roxas City is a medium-sized city and wherever you live within its boundaries, you’ll only be a few minutes away from any destination.
-But we have identified 3 best locations where you can stay in Roxas City.
+Roxas City is a medium-sized city, and wherever you live within its boundaries, you’ll only be a few minutes away from any destination.
+But we have identified the 3 best locations where you can stay in Roxas City.

 Location #1: Near Baybay Beach

-Baybay beach is the 15th largest natural bay in world.
+Baybay Beach is the 15th largest natural bay in the world.
 It is very abundant in marine life.
-And it is where you’ll find the seafood restaurants, famous beach resorts, and very quiet residential communities.
+And it is where you’ll find seafood restaurants, famous beach resorts, and tranquil residential communities.
 Baybay is an ideal spot for retirement.
-And it will only take around 10 minutes from the beach area to the city proper (with a distance of 7 kms).
+And it will only take around 10 minutes from the beach area to the city proper (with a distance of 7 km).
 Baybay beach will also be nearest to the future SM City Roxas, a 10-hectare complete shopping mall similar to SM Iloilo but with a larger land area.

 Location #2: City Proper